Java 8 to OpenJDK 11 Migration

 Note: This step resolves two issues with the compatibility between Java versions: deprecated endorsed folder and endpoint identity verification for LDAPS integrations.

-5. (Windows only) Redeploy Service
+5. (Windows only) Redeploy Service:

 • From an administrative command prompt, navigate to $PAM_HOME and run the command: